- What is an EDF?

 Additional exemption in respect of dependent child persuing undergraduate course

-- Where a person has claimed an Income Exemption Threshold in respect of category B, C, D or F and the dependent is a child pursuing a non-sponsored full-time undergraduate course in Mauritius at an institution recognised by the Tertiary Education Commission or outside Mauritius at a recognised institution, the person may claim an additional exemption of Rs 135,000 in respect of that child.
+- Where a person has claimed an Income Exemption Threshold in respect of category B, C, D or F and the dependent is a child pursuing a non-sponsored full-time undergraduate course in Mauritius at an institution recognised by the Tertiary Education Commision or outside Mauritius at a recognised institution, the person may claim an additional exemption of Rs 135,000 in respect of that child.

 - The additional exemption is not allowable: